-Medication is injected in the spinal fluid below your spinal cord, freezing the nerves of you hips and legs.
+Medication is injected in the spinal fluid below your spinal cord, freezing the nerves of your hips and legs.
 A small area on your lower back is frozen.
-A very small needle is used to inject medication below your spinal cord (the needle is removed).
-You are awake for the surgery but you do not see the surgery taking place or feel any pain.
+A very small needle is used to inject the medication below your spinal cord (the needle is removed).

 Possible Side Effects: headache, backache

-2. General Anaesthetic: You are asleep for the entire surgery.
+2. General Anesthetic: You are asleep for the entire surgery.